Fabric Mills

 • Large companies with fabric mill operations include Elevate Textiles (Burlington), Milleken, and Albany International.
 Large firms may have operations in foreign countries.

 • US textile production is primarily located in southeastern states and Pennsylvania.
-More than 20% of all fabric mill jobs were located in Georgia and North Carolina in 2021.
+States with the largest textile workforces include Georgia and North Carolina.

 Industry Forecast